Investigating non-Keplerian motion in flare events with astrometric data: Conclusions and discussions

 \section{Conclusions and discussions}

 In this study, we used the flare data published by the GRAVITY Collaboration in 2023 \cite{abuter2023polarimetry} to investigate the possibility that the flare events exhibit deviations from circular Keplerian motion.
 For the averaged flare data, when the black hole mass was treated as a free parameter, the resulting hotspot tracks were consistent with circular Keplerian orbits, where $\omega/\omega_k=1.13^{+0.54}_{-0.42}$, and aligned with the previous study \cite{abuter2023polarimetry}.
-However, when the black hole mass was fixed at the canonical value of $M=4.3 \times 10^6 M_\odot$, the fitted tracks tended to favor the super-Keplerian motion at near 1$\sigma$ confidence level, where $\omega/\omega_k=1.45^{+0.35}_{-0.38}$.
+When the black hole mass was fixed at the canonical value of $M=4.3 \times 10^6 M_\odot$, the fitted tracks tended to favor the super-Keplerian motion at near 1$\sigma$ confidence level, where $\omega/\omega_k=1.45^{+0.35}_{-0.38}$.

-Since averaging the astrometric data might smooth out critical features of individual flares, we analyzed four individual flare events, separately.
+While averaging data benefits from canceling systematic biases in the measurements, it might also smooth out the dynamical details of hotspot motion.
+Thus, we analyzed four individual flare events, separately.
 In addition, we also explored planar geodesic motion models in an attempt to improve the fits.
 We summarize the reduced $\chi^2_\text{eff}$ and deviation parameters for hotspots in these orbits in Tab.~\ref{T4}, based on error estimation under the Bayesian framework.
 For the individual flare data, there seems to be no significant evidence in favor of the non-Keplerian motions.
 Here, we have ignored the results for the flare on 28 Jul 2018, because of the poorly constrained posterior distribution of $\omega/\omega_k$.
 We also show that the planar geodesic orbits also did not yield a significantly better fit compared to the circular orbits.
 The orbital circularity parameter is constrained to $\gamma=0.99^{+0.07}_{-0.10}$.
-Compared with previous studies \cite{Fittinglightcurves,yfantis2024hot}, our results showed lower reduced $\chi^2_{\rm eff}$ values while exhibiting approximately ten times larger uncertainties for the non-Keplerian parameter $\omega/\omega_k$, which might be attributed to their use of polarimetric flare data.
-We conclude that current astrometric flare data alone might be insufficient to definitively determine whether the flares generally exhibit non-Keplerian motion.

-As noted by the GRAVITY Collaboration (2020) \cite{baubock2020modeling}, the observed centroid motions are consistent with circular orbital motion.
-However, the fitted orbital periods are systematically shorter than those predicted by Keplerian motions.
-This discrepancy suggests the presence of more complex dynamical effects, possibly pointing toward alternative gravity models or additional forces acting on the orbiting hotspot.
-The limited flare dataset may obscure more subtle dynamical features, and dataset from the future high-precision observations with the GRAVITY interferometer are expected to offer better constraints on the true nature of the flare motions.